ANIRUDDHA-BISWAS/JPMorgan-Chase-Excel-Internship/README.md

-# JPMorgan-Chase-Excel-Internship
+# JPMorgan Chase Excel Internship

-JPMorgan Chase &amp; Co.'s Excel Skills on Forage Virtual Internship
+## JPMorgan Chase & Co.'s Excel Skills on Forage Virtual Internship

-## Task 1: Excel keyboard shortcuts
+### Task 1: Excel Keyboard Shortcuts
-My task was to learn some key Excel shortcuts, practice them in Excel, and attened a quiz.
+I learned key Excel shortcuts, practiced them in Excel, and attended a quiz to test my knowledge.

-## Task 2: Conditional Formatting
+### Task 2: Conditional Formatting
-Use the conditional formatting tools to do the following explorations of the data:
+Using the conditional formatting tools, I performed the following tasks:
-- Highlight any cells with formula errors in purple with white text.
+- Highlighted cells with formula errors in purple with white text.
-- Highlight any cells with missing values in yellow.
+- Highlighted cells with missing values in yellow.
-- Identify accounts that have not been cross-sold with Product 2 by highlighting the appropriate Product 2 cells in orange.
+- Identified accounts that had not been cross-sold with Product 2 by highlighting the appropriate Product 2 cells in orange.
-- Identify accounts that have a 5-year sales CAGR of at least 100% by highlighting the appropriate CAGR cells in green and any accounts with a negative CAGR in red with white text.
+- Highlighted accounts with a 5-year sales CAGR of at least 100% in green and those with a negative CAGR in red with white text.
-- Identify accounts in the top 10% of unit sales for 2021 by highlighting the appropriate 2021 unit sales cells in blue.
+- Highlighted accounts in the top 10% of unit sales for 2021 in blue.

-## Task 3:
+### Task 3: Creating Macros
-You will create two macros and associated buttons:
+I created two macros and associated buttons:

-- A macro to sort the entire spreadsheet by 5 YR CAGR in descending order to see which accounts have the highest overall 5-year sales growth
+- A macro to sort the entire spreadsheet by 5-year CAGR in descending order to identify accounts with the highest overall 5-year sales growth.
-- A macro to sort the entire spreadsheet by 2021 unit sales in descending order to see which accounts have the highest overall unit sales in 2021
+- A macro to sort the entire spreadsheet by 2021 unit sales in descending order to see which accounts had the highest overall unit sales in 2021.

-## Task 4:
+### Task 4: Building a Dashboard
-Your task is to create a simple dashboard using the account sales dataset you worked with in prior tasks.
-A clean copy of that spreadsheet is available in Additional Resources below.
+I created a simple dashboard using the account sales dataset from prior tasks.
+The steps included:

-First, do your background learning using the links in Additional Resources below, particularly for the videos on the basics of building a dashboard in Excel.
+1. Doing background learning on building a dashboard in Excel.

-Then, consider your dataset.
-What charts and graphs would be useful related to this data?
-Unit sales by year?
-Top 10 accounts by unit sales or CAGR?
-Effectiveness of different marketing programs by the number of sales driven?
-Sales by account type?
-There are a variety of different ways you could gain insight from this dataset.
-Pick the ones you find most compelling, and use those to create your dashboard.

-Next, consider how you may need to transform the data in the dataset to simplify your analyses.
-Raw data is as you find it and often not in the ideal form for analysis.
-You may need to alter the spreadsheet structure or add calculations to support your analysis.
-Hint: disaggregating the raw data by building a new sheet that has a row per sales year per account, rather than a row per account that combines sales data for all five years, will make it much easier to use pivot tables for some types of analysis.
-Could you use one or more macros to make constructing that new sheet easier?
-You may want to filter the data into different views.
-You will want to add pivot tables to support some kinds of charts you could create.
-Feel free to change the dataset in any way that supports your analysis.

-Make your data an Excel table (rather than a range).
-Remember the shortcut for that?
-It is Ctrl-T. Some of Excel’s more useful capabilities work with data designated as a Table in Excel, including dynamic updating of charts and graphs and much of the pivot table functionality.
-It is a best practice to use Excel Tables when doing data analysis.
+2. Analyzing the dataset to determine useful charts and graphs, such as unit sales by year, top 10 accounts by unit sales or CAGR, and the effectiveness of different marketing programs.
+3. Transforming the data to simplify analysis, such as disaggregating raw data into a new sheet with a row per sales year per account.
+4. Adding pivot tables to support various types of charts and analyses.

+### Task 5: Creating a PowerPoint Presentation
+I wrote a short PowerPoint presentation to communicate key insights and data from my analysis and visualization work.
+The process involved:
+1. Learning about data-driven storytelling.
+2. Reviewing my analysis and dashboard from Task 4 to identify compelling data, ideas, insights, and examples for decision-makers.
+3. Creating a presentation using a provided template, ensuring it was clear, concise, and compelling.
+The presentation included:
+   - A compelling title to grab the audience's attention.
+   - A key overarching point with a compelling visual.
+   - Key points about account sales analysis, including sales performance, opportunities for improvement, and other relevant findings.
+   - A recommendation for action based on the analysis of account sales.